RavensbourneWebMedia/UX-design/README.md

 #### D

 * **Research** you dipped your toes into competitor analysis, user interviews and user personas but they are disconnected
-* **Experimentation** you wireframed only a handful of screens using real(istic) content; your user journeys are based on research evidence but shallow
+* **Experimentation** you wireframed a handful of screens using real(istic) content; your user journeys are based on research evidence but shallow (happy ending, no explanations)
-* **Iteration** you prototyped and user-tested one concept, however you haven't taken feedback from user-testing into your design process (one iteration only)
+* **Iteration** you prototyped and user-tested one concept, however you haven't addressed the road bumps your users encountered (one iteration only)
-* **Communication** your presentation(s) were clear or complete
+* **Communication** your presentation(s) were complete

 #### C

 * **Research** whilst your competitor analysis, user interviews and user personas are decent, they could integrate better into your process
-* **Experimentation** you wireframed key screens using real(istic) content; your user journeys are based on research evidence and explore a couple of scenarios
+* **Experimentation** you wireframed key screens using real(istic) content; your user journeys are based on research evidence and explore a few scenarios
-* **Iteration** you prototyped and user-tested a couple of  concepts, tested them with several users and folded their feedback into your design process (two iterations)
+* **Iteration** you prototyped and user-tested a few concepts, tested them with several users and folded their feedback into your design process (at least two iterations)
 * **Communication** your presentation(s) were clear and complete

 #### B

-* **Research** whilst your competitor analysis and user interviews are broad, they could be better documented; your user personas are good but a little wishful
+* **Research** whilst your competitor analysis and user interviews are broad and integrated, they could be better documented; your user personas are good and varied (we don't need 7 photocopies of of young professionals with disposable income and thirst for technology)
-* **Experimentation** you wireframed key screens using real(istic) content, explaining how your design decisions are to research evidence; your user journeys are based on research evidence and explore several scenarios in depth
+* **Experimentation** you wireframed key screens using real(istic) content, and your user journeys explore several scenarios in depth; you explained how your design decisions are linked to research evidence
-* **Iteration** you prototyped and user-tested several  concepts, tested them with users and folded their feedback into your design process (more than two iterations)
+* **Iteration** you prototyped and user-tested several  concepts, tested them with users and folded their feedback into your design process; more than two iterations
 * **Communication** your presentation(s) were clear, complete and engaging

 #### A

-* **Research** your competitor analysis is thorough, your user interviews insightful and well documented, your user personas summarise your findings and provide the foundations for your design
+* **Research** your competitor analysis is thorough, your user interviews insightful and well documented, your user personas go deeper and are varied.
+Your research provides a solid foundation for your design
-* **Experimentation** you wireframed key screens using real(istic) content, experimenting with UI design patterns and explaining how your design decisions are to research evidence; your user journeys are based on research evidence, highlight pain points and offer branching solutions
+* **Experimentation** you wireframed key screens using real(istic) content, experimenting with UI design patterns and explaining how your design decisions are linked to research evidence; your user journeys are based on research evidence, highlight pain points and offer branching solutions
 * **Iteration** you prototyped and user-tested various  concepts, testing them both on a high level and refining the details (eg A/B testing); more than two iterations
 * **Communication** your presentation(s) were clear, complete, engaging and original

-design patterns

-Document

-Understand the importance of motivational **copy-writing** in interface design, and write interface copy that is appropriate for your audience and their task(s) at hand.

 ## Blog